anzaaleem/BugLens/README.md

 ## Catch errors in Angular production environment and track their exact location details and it generates a report for you to send to ES server or a custom indexing logs api.

+To consume 'buglens into Angular Applications,
+**
-To consume 'angular-prod-errors-tracking into Angular Applications, ** the app needs /dist to have all map.js & .js files, your application Production build configuration should have:
+the app needs /dist to have all map.js & .js files, your application Production build configuration should have:
 `"sourceMap":{